MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

 ## The complete application

-Here is a complete file to describe the JupyterLab deployment template, you can add it to your project catalog by going to **+ Add** in the DSRI web UI, then click on the option to add a **YAML** file content, and copy paste the template YAML.
+Here is a complete file to describe the JupyterLab deployment template, you can add it to your project catalog by going to **+Add** in the DSRI web UI, then click on the option to add a **YAML** file content, and copy paste the template YAML.

 ```yaml
 ---